 As a graphic designer who occasionally freelances, I’ve witnessed some pretty unsavory behavior mostly coming from the side of the clients looking for graphic design talent.
 Huh?
 Isn’t that unfair and wrong of me to say?
 Well, having dealt with tons of potential clients, I’m coming down hard on those who are continually looking for graphic designers to do work.
 Some of the problem is a lack of communication.
 Graphic designers are often so fixated on the computer and keyboard that taking the time to be a customer service rep is almost panic attack-inducing.
 When we’re approached by a client over the phone or via E-mail, we don’t always communicate or hype our own talents and business.
 Freelancing, if you’re a serious graphic designer (or even writer or whatever you freelance in) is just that – a business.
 Imagine if a corporation like Apple never responded to an E-mail or communicate with their audience and clients what their skills and business has to offer?

 That’s where I think a lot of graphic designers go wrong- we try to take on too much.
 Not every graphic designer is capable of doing everything.
 Not every graphic designer is good at illustration; good at designing an advertisement; good at programming and designing a functioning Web site.
 Yet, what happens?
 We put out there that we’re a graphic designer, or a writer, and then we receive inquiries asking us to do something outside of our realm of expertise.
 The result?
 Often, the freelancer takes on the work because of the promise of money but the end product is far from great and the client has wasted his or her money.
 The true end result?
 That client takes that one experience and uses it as precedent for all future designers they work with.
+There can be a lot of issues when it comes to clients and it can affect your freelance business in the long run, it may help to look into a resource, for instance, an invoice template to help you keep track of all of your work and clients as it could help to improve your business.
+For those who are looking to build up their small businesses, there is software that could help with the customer service side, for example, something similar to this Sales quote software could help you keep on top of any quotes and order management.

 This will sound ludicrous considering today’s job market but when it comes to freelancing, I actually turn work down.
 Over the past two years, I’ve come to understand that with a full-time gig, freelancing is more like a part-time position and if I let it get out of hand, I’ll burn out quickly.
 I am an at-large graphic designer; I’ve designed advertisements, brochures, entire magazines, posters, t-shirts and more.
 Yet, what am I good at?
 I’m a graphic designer whose talents and emphasis are in illustration.
 It’s a very minute and limited market, but it’s what I do.
 So when freelance work comes up, I do choose to take on projects that’ll expand and test my skills as an illustrator because in the future I’d like to see more come from my illustration side.